Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Model of the system

-is non-empty for a given $\bar N\in\mathbb{I}$. \end{Assumption} Assumption \ref{assume:S} requires that there exists a non-empty set $\mathcal{S}$ such that for all trajectories starting in it, the expected value of $V^\star$ is bounded at all future times under the state distribution given by the model.
+\end{Assumption} Assumption~\ref{assume:S} requires that there exists a non-empty set $\mathcal{S}$ such that for all trajectories starting in it, the expected value of $V^\star$ is bounded at all future times under the state distribution given by the model in finite time under the optimal policy.
 This assumption plays a vital role in the derivation of our main result.
+We will further detail this assumption in Section~\ref{sec:assum}.

 The next theorem provides theoretical support to the idea that one can recover the optimal policy and value functions by means of an MPC scheme which is based on an imperfect model and has an undiscounted formulation over a finite prediction horizon.